 WARM-UP EXERCISES

-Parent Pages : Going On The Lookout and Pre-Emptive Listening.
+Parent Pages : Welcome To The Panorama and Pre-Emptive Listening.

-If you're just starting then go and do the short Summary of Central Exercises as well as you can, and come back here afterwards.
+If you're just starting then go and try out the short Summary of Central Exercises as well as you can.
+Then afterwards, come back here.

 Preparation

 But this isn't a relaxation exercise.
 This is a time to be astutely aware as though it's a matter of life and death.
 The advantage humans have is that it's not a matter of life and death.
-We don't need to panic, we don't need to jump and run away every time we see a cat or dog.
+We don't need to run and hide whenever we see a cat or dog.

 Take off any glasses, they always create a division between the central and peripheral areas.
 This applies especially to sunglasses.